Graeme Dott: 2011/2012 season

 Dott missed the first ranking event of the 2011–12 season, the Australian Goldfields Open due a neck injury, but he took part in the remaining seven ranking tournaments.
-He was knocked out in the first round in the Shanghai Masters and Welsh Open and didn't get past the last 16 of the 2011 UK Championship, German Masters or the China Open.
+He was knocked out in the first round in the Shanghai Masters and Welsh Open and did not get past the last 16 of the 2011 UK Championship, German Masters or the China Open.
 Dott's best run of the season came at the World Open, where he beat Barry Hawkins and Marcus Campbell, before losing 1–5 to Stephen Lee in the quarter-finals.
 He also reached the quarter-finals of the Masters, where he was defeated by John Higgins 3–6.

 Dott lost 2–4 to Ben Woollaston in the final of Event 3 of the minor-ranking Players Tour Championship, after earlier having overcome Ronnie O'Sullivan, Stephen Hendry and John Higgins.
 He also reached three semi-finals after playing in 11 of the 12 events throughout the season.
 Those results meant that Dott finished 7th on the PTC Order of Merit and therefore qualified to the last 16 of the Finals, where he lost 2–4 to Joe Perry.
 Dott played in the first ever professional snooker tournament in South America, the non-ranking Brazil Masters, and reached the final only to be whitewashed 0–5 by Shaun Murphy.
 He also lost in the final of the Snooker Shoot-Out to Barry Hawkins, in a tournament where the winner of each round is decided by a 10-minute frame.

 Dott's season came to an unceremonious end when he suffered his heaviest ever World Championship defeat, losing to Joe Perry 1–10.
 He stated after the match that it was the worst he had played as a professional.
 Nevertheless, he maintained his place in the elite top 16 at number 13.